Appeal Policy and Procedure for FRCR and DDMFR Exams

 - the removal of questions from the exam paper after the exam (this is a normal adjudication procedure)

-- For Final Part B exams, scrolling and imaging concerns are not acceptable grounds for appeal, unless they cause repeated disruption, are raised with the invigilator at the time of the exam and a suitable solution was not found on the day.
+- For Final Part B exams, scrolling and imaging concerns, unless they caused repeated disruption, were raised with the invigilator or examiner at the time of the exam, and a suitable solution was not found on the day.

-The appeal must be submitted within 20 working days of the publication of exam results.
-Appeal requests must be submitted via your profile in the Exam Hub under the exam results for the relevant exam sitting.
+The appeal must be submitted within 10 working days of the publication of exam results via the candidate’s profile in the Exam Hub.
+(The Appeal button will be available under the exam result for the relevant sitting).
+A fee of £500 must be paid at the time of submitting.

 The Panel will be constituted independently from the Examiners and will comprise: